 Known as the Nation’s Oldest City, St. Augustine is one of the top cities to visit in Florida, especially for history buffs.
 Tour Castillo de San Marcos on Matanzas Bay, The Oldest House (dating back to the 1700s), The Old Jail, and the Oldest Schoolhouse.
 And with such a long history, there are bound to be hauntings; and the ghost tour is eery and magical.

-The small city, not only packed in history but full of shops, restaurants, boutiques, and the top spots for people-watching.
+The small city is not only packed in history but full of shops, restaurants, boutiques, and the top spots for people-watching.

 Gatorade, the popular sports drink, was concocted at the University of Florida in 1965 to rehydrate and replenish lost electrolytes from sweating it out during workouts in the heat.